-Lead by fourth-generation winemaker, Ted Seghesio, our winemaking team follows the path forged by founder Edoardo.
-Dedicated to crafting Sonoma County wines by hand, Ted captures the essence of each variety and vineyard.
+Andy Robinson leads a winemaking team that follows in the path forged by founder Edoardo Seghesio, and has spent over fifteen years working with the fourth generation of Seghesio winemakers.
+Dedicated to crafting Sonoma County wines by hand, Andy captures the essence of each variety and vineyard.

-Again, Ted views Seghesio’s long history as a benefit in terms of wine quality: “We have grown and harvested fruit from our vineyards for many, many years.
+Ted Seghesio, former winemaker and fourth-generation Seghesio family member, viewed Seghesio’s long history as a benefit in terms of wine quality: “We have grown and harvested fruit from our vineyards for many, many years.
 We know what they are capable of producing and we’re always striving to increase fruit quality through knowledge and innovation.
 Our intent is to create wines that embody Sonoma’s regional distinctiveness.”
-Ted will tell you his goal as a winemaker is to make wines that people seek out.
-And he has succeeded: his wines have been named to the Wine Spectator’s annual Top 100 List eight times.
-Ted has been honored with Decanter’s Best American Red Trophy in 2007, by Food & Wine’s American Wine Awards and by the San Francisco Chronicle’s Wine Competition as Winemaker of the Year.
-Ted lives in Healdsburg with his wife, Dana, and enjoys bicycling and the company of his two adult daughters.

 In the last fifteen years, Seghesio wines were named to the Wine Spectator’s annual Top 100 List eight times.
 Andy and his wife, Kristin, were married at Seghesio Winery in 2010.
 They share three children: twins Patrick and Clara, and recently welcomed their youngest son Benjamin.
 In his spare time Andy enjoys travel, wine, food, ice hockey, baseball, live music and snowboarding.